quangdaon/quangdao.com/src/routes/(website)/bio/+page.md

 Curiosity killed the cat.
 Good thing it has eight more lives.

 When I was twelve, I launched my own website.
-I think I was playing an online Pokémon game when I saw an advertisement for a service called freewebs.com (now called [Webs](https://www.webs.com/)).
+I think I was playing an online Pokémon game when I saw an advertisement for a service called freewebs.com (now defunct).
 Anyone can host their own website for free.
 The idea seemed incredible: I can own the next Google.
 So I signed up.
 My website, as you might expect, was pretty meaningless - just a bunch of ramblings and desperate pleas for others to check it out.
 Because I thought it was the greatest thing ever.
 It wasn't.

 Soon after, I discovered that there was more to a website than just drag and drop.
 I discovered code.
 Not understanding what it was, I dropped a code block onto a page and started messing around with it.
 At first, I thought it was just another textbox, but without the bold and italics.
 It seemed pointless.
 But I looked up what "HTML" was and found out that I was not limited to just simple headers, paragraphs, and links.
 I could do whatever I wanted.
 I could even make... popup boxes.
 That's the story of how I discovered JavaScript.
 I thought it was the greatest thing ever.
 It was.